 One of the main challenges in this project is keeping the database of the existing microservices up to date.
 The initial set of data was gathered using a custom-built parser which scraped the necessary information directly from the web sites of Google, Microsoft and Amazon.
 The result had to be cleaned up by hand as the sites were not homogeneous.
 Although most of the service icons were officially made available by the service providers, a significant number of them also had to be assigned manually to the database entries.
 Our main goal is to make these procedures fully automated.

 Another feature which was already introduced in the PoC were “Scenarios”.
 This functionality was introduced to depict connections of multiple services on the map.
 The idea behind this visualization was to provide common use cases of certain service combinations.
+This feature will be available in the revised ReactJS version.

 Dynamic Landscape is available on GitHub among other interesting opensource projects curated by MaibornWolff.
 If you want to contribute, provide an idea for a feature or just lurk into the code, you are welcome to visit the project page.